spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/06-maas.md

 * Update the size from 1 to 3.
 * The gateway upgrade begins shortly after the update.
 Two new nodes are created and the gateway is upgraded to a 3-node cluster.

-# Creating a MaaS Cloud Account
+# Creating a MAAS Cloud Account

 A default cloud account is automatically created when the private cloud gateway is configured.
 This cloud account can be used to create tenant clusters.
 Additional cloud accounts may be created if desired.

-To create a MaaS cloud account, proceed to project settings and select 'create cloud account' under MaaS.
+To create a MAAS cloud account, proceed to project settings and select 'create cloud account' under MAAS.
 Fill the following values in the cloud account creation wizard.

 |Property|Description |
 |:---------------|:-----------------------|